pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 Thanks to the challenges description, I already know it's packed by UPX.
 The patcher of UPX was well made and it prevents analysis tools from recognizing UPX.
-But after a quick debugging on its stub, the overall unpacking process was not likely modified...well I believe.
+But after a quick browsing on its stub, the overall unpacking process was not likely modified...well I believe.

 Also once I looked at the sections, the binary has suspicious section called '.dosx' which has 0 raw-size but 118784 bytes of virtual size which indicates something will place data into it at runtime.
 If you have ever done UPX unpacking, you know...
 Yes, it's most likely what original UPX would do.
-By now I was assuming `.dosx` is the section that will store payload once unpacked, and the `.fish` is the one which is storing the packed payload, you can also confirm it from the high entropy `.fish` section has which is unordinary.
+By that time I was assuming `.dosx` is the section that will store payload once unpacked(a.k.a UPX0), and the `.fish` is the one which is storing the packed payload(a.k.a UPX1), you can also confirm it from the remarkably high entropy `.fish` section has.

 ![sections](sections.png)
 _sections information_